roobixx/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
+OSCP | OSWP | CISSP

-Poor soul that made it to this page of my site.
+You are a oor soul if you made it to this page of my site.

 ### More Information